mthl/guix-artwork/website/drafts/faster-substitutes.md

 For completeness, another option currently investigated by the Nix developers is that of “_content-addressed derivations_”.
-While currently store file names contains a hash of the _inputs_ used to produce them, the idea of content-addressed derivations is to make it a content hash; that way, if an input change has no effect on the build result, the output is the same and nothing needs to be re-downloaded
+While currently store file names contain a hash of the _inputs_ used to produce them, the idea of content-addressed derivations is to make it a content hash; that way, if an input change has no effect on the build result, the output is the same and nothing needs to be re-downloaded